Experienced Leon County DWI & Criminal Defense Lawyer

 • Board Certified means the attorney has been evaluated and tested for knowledge and experience in specific areas of the law.
 A lawyer cannot claim a specialization in Texas without Board Certification.
 A Texas lawyer can be Board Certified in criminal law by the Texas Board of Legal Specializations.
 He or she may also be Board Certified in DWI defense by the National College of DUI Defense, accredited by the American Bar Association.

 • In Texas, there are only two attorneys who are Board Certified in both criminal law and DWI defense.
 Doug Murphy is one of those two attorneys.
-He practice is focused only on DWI and criminal defense.
+His practice is focused only on DWI and criminal defense.

 Overall, you want an attorney who has a healthy list of clients.
 This means a balance between the attorney being in court regularly and being able to represent you personally and professionally.